frblondin/GitObjectDb/README.md

 The Git repository is used as a pure database as the files containing the serialized copy of the objects are never fetched in the filesystem.
 GitObjectDb only uses the blob storage provided by Git.

 Here's a simple example:
-1. Define your own data model by inheriting from `AbstractObjectRepository`:
+1. Define your own repository data model:
     ```cs
     [Repository]
     public class ObjectRepository